Making Positive Changes in the World

 Where: Schaefer Center for the Performing Arts

-What: Appalachian State University’s Walker College of Business welcomes Indian child rights activist and Nobel Peace Prize 2014 laureate Kailash Satyarthi as the keynote speaker for a special co-presentation of the Boyles Distinguished Lecture Series and the Global Opportunities Conference.
-A reception will follow, and both lecture and reception are open to the public with no cost to attend.
-For more information, please visit business.appstate.edu/satyarthi.
+What: Appalachian State University’s Walker College of Business welcomed Indian child rights activist and Nobel Peace Prize 2014 laureate Kailash Satyarthi as the keynote speaker for a special co-presentation of the Boyles Distinguished Lecture Series and the Global Opportunities Conference.
+For more information, please visit business.appstate.edu/change.

 About Harlan Boyles